mcastellaneta/mcastellaneta.github.io/src/data/about.md

 # What I dream of

-- a world where everyone can find what they love.
+- a world where everyone can overcome their limitations and pursue their dreams.